 1. Ain't Nothing Wrong

 **1/2 It had been 5 years since Cicero Blake's last disc (the fabulous "Stand By Me" ).
 I heard he battled cancer and is winning!
 Hope so!
 But you'd never know he had any illness because this is the best singing he's waxed to date!
 His debut for Mardi Gras Records called "Ain't Nothing Wrong" is a euphonious, midtempo head-bobbing listen with Cicero sounding fired up on the slow ride "Waiting On You".
 Mardi Gras' ubiquitous "southern soul" dance tempos are here ala "Let's Go Dancing", "Jump", & "Shake It Up".
 Unfortunately the lyrics are rather weak (all songs written by Floyd Hamberlin) and the programming is almost identical on all 10 cuts.
 (Mardi Gras' needs to try some variety).
-One of the best cuts, "Ain't Nothing Wrong", is hampered by the asinine words: "Ain't nothing wrong with a little cheatin' sometime/C'mon let's get together and have a goodtime".
-"Stroke You" is also lyrically-lame.
-But Blake's voice rises above the production and it's great to have him back.
+One of the best cuts, "Ain't Nothing Wrong", features the absurdly funny lyric: "Ain't nothing wrong with a little cheatin' sometime/C'mon let's get together and have a goodtime".
+Blake's voice rises above the production and it's great to have him back.
 Don't wait another five years!

 "Here Comes The Heartache: The Soul Years" (Grapevine 2004)